buluma/buluma.github.io/_posts/2019-10-02-centos-8-wow-thats-work.md

 # Why would you write Ansible roles for multiple distributions?

-I got some feedback in a discussion with the audience at [DevOps Amsterdam](https://www.meetup.com/DevOpsAmsterdam/).
+During some disucussion with the audience at [DevOps Amsterdam](https://www.meetup.com/DevOpsAmsterdam/), I got some feedback;

 My statement are: